Spatial mixing and the random-cluster dynamics on lattices: Introduction

 In this paper we define a notion of WSM within a phase for the random-cluster model (see Definition~\ref{def:WSM-within-a-phase} for the details; this definition is technically more complicated than in the Ising case due to the lack of symmetry between the free and wired phases).
 We then use this notion to verify the above intuition by first establishing the following upper bound on the mixing time of the FK dynamics \emph{within} each of its phases when initialized from the corresponding extremal configuration.
 We capture this by considering the dynamics ``restricted to a phase", by which we mean that transitions to the other phase are rejected.

-\begin{theorem} Suppose $d,q$ and $p=p_c(q,d)$ are such that WSM within the wired phase holds.
+\begin{theorem} Suppose $d \ge 2, q\ge 1$ and $p$ are such that there is an exponential bottleneck between the free and wired phases, and WSM within the wired phase holds.
 Then the mixing time of the FK dynamics on $\bbT_n$ restricted to the wired phase, starting from the all-wired configuration, is $O(N \log N \cdot \tmix(\Lambda_{C\log N}^{\one}))$.
 A symmetrical statement holds for the free phase. \end{theorem} Note that this theorem reduces the mixing time of the FK dynamics restricted to the wired (resp., free) phase initialized from the extremal all-wired (resp., all-free) configuration to that of the (worst-case initialization) mixing time of the dynamics with wired (resp., free) boundary condition, but at an exponentially smaller scale.
 The mixing time with wired boundary conditions is expected to be polynomial in the size of the region (by analogy with the conjectured behavior of the low-temperature Ising model with $+1$ or $-1$ boundary conditions), in which case the mixing time bound in Theorem~\ref{thm:intro3} would be $O(N(\log N)^{C'})$.
 However, even without this conjecture we can deduce, via a crude bound on the mixing time at logarithmic scale, that the mixing time implied by Theorem~\ref{thm:intro3} is at most quasi-polynomial in all dimensions (and indeed quasi-linear in $d=2$ using a more refined such bound from~\cite{GL1}).

 Finally, we are able to apply Theorem~\ref{thm:intro3} to establish a version of the above conjecture about mixing from a random phase initialization in the FK dynamics.

 \begin{theorem} Fix $d\ge 2$, $q\ge q_0(d)$ and $p=p_c(q,d)$.
 The FK dynamics on $\bbT_n$, initialized from a $(\frac{1}{q+1},\frac{q}{q+1})$-mixture of the all-free and the all-wired configurations, satisfies the following: \begin{itemize} \item If $d=2$, the mixing time is $N^{1+o(1)}$; \item If $d\ge 3$, the mixing time is $N^{O((\log N)^{d-2})}$. \end{itemize} \end{theorem}